 In-house systems (online/offline)

-The examination of trademark applications as to similarity is completely executed by electronic means.
-The examination procedure is carried out via a mainframe based system.
+The examination of trademark applications as to similarity is executed by electronic means.
+The database includes national trademarks , community trademarks and international trademarks valid in Austria.

 Access to the database ROMARIN and to the bibliographic data of “Community Trademark Applications” is available and also used for information services.